rtolosana/fog-modelling/README.md

 docker-run.sh
 ```
 # Results from the Reproducibility
 After installing and executing the experiments, the whole set of experiments that appear in the paper will be reproduced.
-A graph in pdf format will be obtained in the execution directory which matches the experiments in the last figure of the paper.
+The output of the experiments is a graph in pdf format, a file named experiments.pdf will be obtained in the execution directory which matches the experiments in the last figure of the paper.